humdrum-tools/humdrum-documentation/guide/ch24/index.md

   P5\|P12\|P19
   --------------
 In regular expressions the vertical bar (\|) denotes the logical \`OR\' operation.
-So the above pattern says \"a perfect fifth OR a perfect twelfth OR a perfect nineteenth followed by a \...\")
+So the above pattern says "a perfect fifth OR a perfect twelfth OR a perfect nineteenth followed by a \...")

 Another refinement relates to the selection of voices.
 So far, we have presumed that the input consists of just two Humdrum spines containing